nguyenthong11/DD-lastmile/README.md

 1. [Last mile delivery of grocery bins in Paris: costs from routing strategies with autonomous delivery vehicles](https://doi.org/10.1504/IJISM.2023.132180)
 2. [Estimating costs and CO2 emissions for last mile delivery of groceries in Paris using alternative modes and routing strategies](https://doi.org/10.1080/13675567.2023.2283074)

-DATASET is not available due to legal restrictions
+DATASET is modified due to legal restrictions